 LodgesLodges at the Grand Canyon are often full, so reserve early (as much as six months in advance).

 o South Rim.
 There are seven lodges within the national park on the South Rim, as well as a plethora of commercial facilities outside the park.
-Within the park, prices range from $52 to $322 per night.
+Within the park, prices can range from modest to very expensive.
 Reservations for South Rim lodges are handled by Xanterra Parks and Resorts.
 You can learn more about each one by calling (888) 297-2757, or by visiting their website at Grandcanyonlodges.com.

 o Phantom Ranch.
 Phantom Ranch provides lodging for overnight hikers within the canyon.
 A backcountry permit is not required for overnight stays at its dormitories or cabins.
 Reservations for meals and lodging are required, and may be made by calling (888) 297-2757.
 You can also make reservations online by visiting the Xanterra Parks and Resorts website at Grandcanyonlodges.com.